siberiacancode/mock-config-server/README.md

 > Any changes to the data will not affect the file on disk unless you manually rewrite it.

-> If you return a new `path` from interceptor, server will send file corresponding to this path.
+> If you return a new `path` from interceptor, server will send file corresponding to this path or 404 error otherwise.

 #### Polling